SuomiKP31/dev-test/Readme.md

 # Nice to haves
  - Try using our code-based UI system
  - Bring in and use some assets.
+   - Supported image format is PNG, simply drag them into the `res` folder and they will show up in the editor asset browser.

 # Notes
  - Placeholder art is totally acceptable